 3. Paint the remaining four 3-inch circles red, for taillights.

 4. To paint the car, start by painting the entire center white.
-Allow to dry.
+Allow it to dry.

 5. Tape two 2-inch wide strips down the middle of the car (this is for the racing stripes).

-7. Once all the pieces have dried, remove painter’s tape; use a hot glue gun to secure pieces in place.
+7. Once all the pieces have dried, remove the painter’s tape; use a hot glue gun to secure the pieces in place.

 Don’t miss these fabulous ideas for a summer birthday party:

 - Minecraft Party Ideas

 - A Well-Built Minecraft Birthday Party